okmas-32/Axel/README.md

 how i set up Raspberry pi and its hotspot in RP_info.txt

+python code works on linux and on windows (i dont know about mack)

 how [`Angie`](/3D_models/Angie.jpg) looks like :raised_hand_with_fingers_splayed:

 how [`Bimbis`](/3D_models/Bimbis.jpg) looks like :mechanical_arm: